 Various printing services are provided to HCEF by an entity owned by HCEF's President.
-Fees charged by this entity to HCEF amounted to \$29,814 for the year ended December 31, 2014, of which \$18,760 remains payable and is included in accounts payable on the accompanying Consolidated Statement of Financial Position as of December 31, 2014.
+Fees charged by this entity to HCEF amounted to \$11,366 for the year ended December 31, 2015, all fees were paid during the year ended December 31, 2015.